jusolibre/BlogAPI/README.md

   - <a href="#DELETEcomment">Delete a comment</a>.
 <br> <br />

+<h2>Setup database connection</h2>
+Of course, you have to setup your database connection informations.
+To do that, go on the "src" folder and open the file "settings.php".
+You will see an array called "db" with all database informations.
+Feel free to edit them with your database informations!

 <b>IMPORTANT: </b>You need to register an account before doing that because you need an apiKey!
 Here are the steps to get your apiKey.
 <h2>Get an ApiKey</h2>
 <ul>